Construction Management MS

 Christine M. Fiori, PhD (Drexel University) Program Director.
 Clinical Professor.
 Improving the delivery of safety education in construction curriculum; Ancient construction techniques; Design and construction in developing countries; Leadership in construction; Workforce development

 Kathleen M. Short, PhD (Virginia Tech).
-Assistant Teaching Professor.
+Associate Teaching Professor.
 Workforce development and women in construction; transformative safety leadership; construction education.